-Our purification system could realize a low water vapor density of 5·1013 cm-3 even at 663 K, the maximum temperature of the gas mixture inside the gas heater cell.
-Water vapor effect on the laser output power is negligible at the water vapor number density of 5·1013 cm-3.
-The laser setup, schematically shown in Fig. 2, was similar to that used in previous experiments conducted at the Munich Tandem Accelerator.24 The optical axis of the laser was tilted with respect to the ion beam axis at an angle for which laser output power reached is maximum.
-The unstable optical cavity consisted of narrow-band mirrors with the radius of curvature of 1.5 m and 10 m, respectively.
+Our purification system could realize a low water vapor density of 5.10 cm-3 even at 663 K, the maximum temperature of the gas mixture inside the gas heater cell.
+Water vapor effect on the laser output power is negligible at a water vapor density of $5 \cdot 10^{13}$ cm-3.
+The laser setup, schematically shown in Fig. 2, was similar to that used in previous experiments conducted at the Munich Tandem Accelerator.
+The optical axis of the laser was tilted with respect to the ion beam axis at an angle for which laser output power reached is maximum.
+The unstable optical cavity consisted of narrowband mirrors with the radius of curvature of 1.5 m and 10 m. respectively.
 Laser power was measured by measuring the output power transmitted through the external mirror and alternatively via reflections off from the Brewster window (W, Fig. 2).
 The germanium photodiode detector used was tested for linear response up to the laser output power of 10 mW.
-A correction factor was determined in an offline experiment for converting the detector readouts into the laser output power for values above 10 mW.
+A correction factor was determined in an off-line experiment for converting of the detector-readouts into laser output power for values above 10 mW.